rafa-diniz/rafa-diniz/README.md

 Image-Studio is a from-scratch project where I implement classical image processing algorithms manually using only Numpy and Cython.
 No PIL, no OpenCV.

-It features colorspace conversion, color pallete mapping, dithering, quantization, Cython acceleration for the inherently sequential algorithms and high-performance pixel operations on large images.
+It features colorspace conversion, color palette mapping, dithering, quantization, Cython acceleration for the inherently sequential algorithms and high-performance pixel operations on large images.

 **Topics:** Image processing, NumPy, Cython, performance optimization